Havok (character)

-Havok (Alexander Summers) is a fictional character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
+Havok is a fictional character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
 He first appears in The X-Men #54 (March 1969), and was created by writer Arnold Drake and penciller Don Heck.
 Havok generates powerful "plasma blasts", an ability he has had difficulty controlling.

-One of the sons of Corsair, he is the younger brother of the X-Men's Cyclops, and the older brother of Vulcan.
-He often resents Cyclops's authoritarian attitude and reputation as a model member of the X-Men.
+One of the sons of Corsair, Alexander "Alex" Summers is the younger brother of the X-Men's Cyclops, and the older brother of Vulcan and the older half brother of Adam X. He often resents Cyclops's authoritarian attitude and reputation as a model member of the X-Men.
 In contrast, Havok and his longtime love interest Polaris have had a love-hate relationship with the team, often finding themselves roped into it.
 Both were also members of the 1990s-era Pentagon-sponsored mutant team X-Factor.
 After X-Factor disbanded, Havok starred in Mutant X, a series in which he explored a strange alternate reality.
 He has since returned to the X-Men, later taking over his father's role as leader of the Starjammers to bring Vulcan's reign over the Shi'ar to an end.

 In 2013, ComicsAlliance ranked Havok as #44 on their list of the "50 Sexiest Male Characters in Comics".
 Lucas Till played Havok in the films X-Men: First Class (2011), X-Men: Days of Future Past (2014), and X-Men: Apocalypse (2016).